Sita Ramam (soundtrack)

 Sita Ramam is a 2022 Indian Telugu-language soundtrack album to the film of the same name composed by Vishal Chandrashekhar.
 The film's musical score is composed by Vishal Chandrashekhar in his third collaboration with Raghavapudi after Krishna Gaadi Veera Prema Gaadha (2016) and Padi Padi Leche Manasu (2018).

 Sita Ramam featured nine songs in the film, which had lyrics written by Ananta Sriram, Sirivennela Seetharama Sastry and Krishna Kanth.
 For the dubbed versions, Madhan Karky (Tamil), Arun Alat and Vinayak Sasikumar (Malayalam), Kumaar, Jai Atre, Mandar Cholkar, Varun Grover, Vaibhav Joshi, Neha Shitole and Vishal Chandrashekhar (Hindi), were the lyricists.
 The soundtrack album only had four songs which are released as singles.

-The tracks "Oh Sita Hey Rama", "Inthandham", "Kaanunna Kalyanam" were released on 9 May 2022, 1 July 2022 and 15 July 2022 respectively.
-Along with the fourth single "Oh Prema", the soundtrack album was also released by Sony Music on 3 August 2022 in Telugu, Tamil and Malayalam languages.
-Later, the tracks "Eppudo Ninnu" and "Tharali Tharali" were unveiled after the film's theatrical release, on 12 August 2022 and 19 August 2022.
-As of September, only 6 songs from the film were released into the album.
-For promoting the Hindi-dubbed version, its soundtrack was released on 1 September 2022, featuring all the nine songs and the film's theme music.
+The soundtrack album was also released by Sony Music India on 3 August 2022.
 The soundtrack and score consisted of "organically rich" tunes which Chandrashekhar had attempted for the film, and has influences of Indian music from the 1960s to 1980s, interpreting traditional classical and orchestral music.
 The music received positive response, with praise on Chandrashekhar's composition.